rlaisqls/TIL/데브옵스 DevOps/Kubernetes/개념/Kubeproxy.md

 # Kube-proxy

-`kube-proxy` is another per-node daemon in Kubernetes, like Kubelet.
+Networking is a crucial part of Kubernetes.
+Behind the Kubernetes network, there is a component that work under the hood.
+It trandlates your Services into some usable networkign rules.
+This componenet is called Kube-Proxy. `kube-proxy` is another per-node daemon in Kubernetes, like Kubelet.

 `kube-proxy` provides **basic load balancing functionality within the cluster**.
 It implements services and relies on Endpoints/EndpointSlices.
 It may help to reference that section, but the following is the relevant and quick explanation: